MrPrince419/absolutely-delicious-restaurant/README.md

 A modern, responsive website for Absolutely Delicious restaurant in Sault Ste Marie, Ontario.
 Features a clean design with tabbed menu navigation, interactive Google Maps integration, and mobile-first responsive design.

+**This project serves as both a functional restaurant website and a portfolio example.**

 ## 🍽️ About

 Absolutely Delicious is a local restaurant specializing in homemade comfort food, serving breakfast and lunch daily.
 This website showcases their menu, location, hours, and provides easy contact options for customers.